 Las Vegas Raiders Tailgate Zone at Allegiant Stadium

 The Las Vegas Raiders currently aren’t letting fans into Allegiant Stadium to watch the games in person due to the pandemic.
 Fans swarmed the stadium parking lot during the Raiders’ first home game just to be near the action for the historic moment.
-Many brought their own TVs so they could watch the action with other fanatics.
+Many brought their own TVs so they could watch with other fanatics.

 Guests (up to five per vehicle) have access to two parking spaces.
 One space is for the vehicle.
 The other is for tailgating or can be left empty.
 The $400 fee for the car includes a food and beverage package.
 VIP tickets are $500 and allow the fans a guaranteed space close to the screen.

-This isn’t optimal but it’s a way to watch the game outdoors with other Raiders fans until we can all go to games in person.
+This isn’t optimal, but it’s a way to watch the game outdoors with other Raiders fans until we can all go to games in person.